Do Guns Reduce Crime Through Posing a Threat to Criminals?

 Now, why didn’t you hear about it?
 Because when the study was released, Obama read it.
 He read it and found out how wrong he was, and his answer to that was intellectually dishonest.
 Rather than addressing it and gracefully admitting he was wrong, his answer was to just ignore it and pretend he never said abd did those things.
 And it wasn’t just Obama that did so.
 So many far left leaning media outlets reported on his CDC address to Congress and blatantly supported him.
 When they study came out?
 All those media outlets?
 They didn’t address it either.
 They didn’t say anything at all – just ignored it – pretending it never happened.

-I don’t know how Toll knows that Obama found out how wrong he was.
+I don’t know how Toll knew that Obama had found out how wrong he was.
 What did he need to address?
-Furthermore, the report was just an overview and did not contain anything noteworthy.
+Furthermore, the report was just an overview and contained nothing noteworthy.
 When I read it, I recognized the same things I had seen many times before.
-The report is not notable, so the way Toll presents the idea that a left-wing conspiracy somehow suppressed a very nondescript report because its contents were so illuminating is bizarre.
+The report is not notable, so Toll’s idea that a left-wing conspiracy somehow suppressed a nondescript report because its contents were so illuminating is bizarre.
 I can’t tell if this is because Toll is himself new to reading research on gun violence — but the references within the text should have been a clue that the report was referring to previous work.

-The report is not particularly interesting and as I have said already is not original.
+The report is not particularly interesting and, as I have said already, is not original.
 Anything the media covered in the report would just be repeating coverage on research that had been done in most cases many years ago.
 Furthermore, there are a lot of reports like this that receive little attention in the media.
-I have a number of much more interesting reports than this report that are little covered in the media.
+I have several much more interesting reports than this report that are little covered in the media.
 The media is much more likely to cover a study on how consuming three glasses of wine per week improves sexual endurance or reduces constipation than any government report.

 Toll continues.